h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 The crypto-agility requirements of [RFC6421] are addressed in [RFC6614] Appendix C, and in Section 10.1 of [RFC7360].
 SRADIUS makes no changes from, or additions to, those specifications.

+This document adds the requirement that any new RADIUS or SRADIUS specification MUST NOT introduce new cryptographic primitives as was done with User-Password and Tunnel-Password.
+There is insufficient expertise in the RADIUS community to securely design new cryptography.

 # Privacy Considerations

 SRADIUS requires secure transport for RADIUS, and this has all of the privacy benefits of RADIUS/TLS [RFC6614] and RADIUS/DTLS [RFC7360].